wf0601/tokyo_cuisine_map/README.md

-# Tokyo Ramen Lover
+# Tokyo Cuisine Map

-As a Ramen Hunter, I am keen on trying all kinds of ramen in Tokyo.

-I created this project as my personal record on top ramen restaurants in Tokyo I have visited.

-You can create your own Tokyo Ramen Map by clicking the checkbox in the bubbles on the map.
+As a Food Hunter used to be living in Tokyo, I collected information about many restaurants in Tokyo including all genres.

+This project can serve as your personal pocket guide to explore great food in Tokyo.
+You can mark the places you have visited, save your comments and reviews, and get your daily recommendations or use it as a search engine.

+You can simply build from source using docker

+`docker build -t tokyo-cuisine-map`

+`docker run -p 5004:5004`

+Feel free to modify some setting in the config.